interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 Since conditions provide a unique fingerprint for fulfillments it is important that a determinisitic algorithm is used to derive a condition.
 For each crypto-condition type details are provided on how to:

-  1. Assemble the fingerprint content and if neccessary calculate the hash digest of this data.
+  1. Assemble the fingerprint content and calculate the hash digest of this data.
-  2. Calculate the maximum fulfillment length of a fulfillment
+  2. Calculate the maximum cost of validating a fulfillment

 For compound types the fingerprint content will contain the complete, encoded, condition for all sub-crypto-conditions.
 Implementations MUST abide by the ordering rules provided when assembling the fingerprint content.